fusion-energy/paramak/README.md

 new_reactor = paramak.Reactor(shapes_and_components = [my_shape, my_plasma])
 ```

-The entire reactor can now be exported as step files.
+The entire reactor can now be exported as STP files.
 This also generates a
 DAGMC graveyard automatically.

 ```python
 my_reactor.export_stp()
 ```

-A manifest.json file that contains all the step filenames and materials can now
+A manifest.json file that contains all the STP filenames and materials can now
 be created.

 ```python